aryannaf/animal-guardian/README.md

 5. Type `npx node index.js` and make sure the server is running

 6. In the client-side command line, type `npm start` to launch the application

-Next Steps

-- user accounts where selected species and links can be saved for quick access